 1. Buy a TC Electronic Pedal

 I don’t think tc electronic have a single bad product in their entire catalog.
 While a lot of their pedals and effects are around the $100 mark, there are some real gems you can get for less than $50 bucks.
 The first is the MojoMojo Pedal which provides you with a warm, moist and creamy distortion, and has been a permanent feature on my pedal board for a while now.
+Check out some other great tc electronic pedals here.

 Paul Gilbert also loves it, as you can see in the hilarious video below.